nomokazu/linking-attack-poc/README.md

 When execution is finished, BLE receiving in Terminal B must be stopped.
 Please use "Ctrl+C" to stop BLE receiving in Terminal B.
-After exiting with "Ctrl+C", type y as instructed by Terminal A.
+After exiting with "Ctrl+C" in Terminal B, type y as instructed by Terminal A.

 ### Draw graph